About Me

-Hello :D Thank you for visiting my website/blog!
+Thank you for visiting my website/blog!

-I grew up with a deep love of science, especially biology, and I wish to share and spread that love as much as I can.
+I grew up with a deep love of science, especially all things biology, and I wish to share and spread that love as much as I can.
 As such, the section that will likely get the most attention on here will be Research.
 I also would like to serve as an indirect guide for anyone who might eventually pursue a graduate degree.
 I've broken that goal into two parts, Sci Comm and Life, with the hope that 1) you can get an inside look at the lives of those in academia (from undergrad to PI thanks to my Sully Asks A Scientist feature), and 2) it will motivate more people to pursue science as a career.

 I hope you enjoy my posts, and please feel free to contact me!
 I'd be happy to hear from any readers :)

-From Neandertals to lemurs, conch to lizards, and all of the measurements, collections, coding, field work, lab work, and presentations in between. |
+ResearchFrom marine fishes to micro fungi, Neandertals to lemurs, conch to lizards, to the gut microbiome, and all of the measurements, coding, field work, lab work, and presentations in between.

 Sci CommPart of being a scientist is learning how to effectively communicate your research to all kinds of audiences.
 This blog will feature experiences I've had, as well as #SullyAsksAScientist.